What you need to know for In-Person fairs

 Before the Fair

 Register online before the fair to receive a barcode for easy onsite access to college representatives.
-Print the barcode and bring it to the fair as your electronic ID.
-Online registration leaves more time for you to meet one-on-one with admission representatives.
+Print or take a screenshot on your phone of the barcode and bring it to the fair as your electronic ID.
+Online registration leaves more time for you to meet one-on-one with admission representatives

 Ask yourself the following questions:

 - Do I want to attend a large, medium, or small school?

 - What major do I wish to study?

 - Do I want to attend an urban, suburban, or rural school?